 You can play a lot of good music using just triads, but seventh chords are where things get magical.
 Seventh chords quickly jazz up a song because they add an extra layer of depth and tension to your harmonies.

 Dominant 7th chords have a flattened seventh note.
 This is because this chord takes the key signature of the note a perfect fifth down from the root.
 “Dominant” in music means “fifth.”
 Think of the chord’s root note (C) as the fifth note of a scale.
-Count down a perfect fifth, and you’ll land on F. F Major has one flat (B).
-Therefore, C7 is the dominant 7th chord of F Major and comprises C, E, G, and B♭.
+Count down a perfect fifth, and you’ll land on F. The F major scale has one flat (B).
+Therefore, C7 is the dominant 7th chord of F major and comprises C, E, G, and B♭.
+Here is the C dominant 7th chord in root position:

 To create a minor 7th chord, take a minor triad (1-♭3-5) and add a minor seventh interval.
 If C is your root, your chord would be C-E♭-G-B♭.